roel-v/inkscape_to_fs_js/README.md

   overwritten if it already exists and the same caveats apply as for index.mjs.
 This file draws the actual part.
 It does so in 'chunks' by calling out to other functions that actually draw the lines and curves, i.e. per path that was found in the svg.
-This way, you can manually customize anything you want in the design or part configuration, yet if you change any paths in the SVG and re-run the tool, this file is not overwritten and the paths are.
+This way, you can manually customize anything you want in the design or part configuration, yet if you change any paths in the SVG and re-run the extension, this file is not overwritten and the paths are.
 So you can add annotations etc. safely here and still be able to use the visual editing power of Inkscape later on for the actual part paths.
+- For each path of each part: src\parts\\[part name]\\paths\\[path name].mjs .
+These will be overwritten if they already exist.
+This has the actual code to draw paths.

+Note that if you write to an existing design's directory, index.mjs and maybe parts\\[part name].mjs will likely already exist; the references (paths and variable names) in them may change depending on what's in your SVG.
+Best practice if you use an existing design is to have it version controlled and committed before you run the extension, then after you run it check which files are new and which ones have changed, and examine any changes so you understand what's going on.

-To re-iterate, by physically splitting the path defintions from the design and part definitions, you can modify the design and part without it being overwritten when the tool is re-run.
+To re-iterate, by physically splitting the path defintions from the design and part definitions, you can modify the design and part without it being overwritten when the extension is re-run.
 This code structure has additional levels compared to the standard 'all parts are found in the same src folder' structure that is set up by the Freesewing 'new design' tools.
 This allows the converter to update code as needed when you run the plugin again.
 The index.mjs file that is generated by the extension already takes this alternative structure into account.
 If you run the extension for an